 In addition to analyzing your sperm, your doctor will also find out other details from your sample, including the following:

 Volume.
 He’ll note how much semen you were able to provide for your sample.
-A normal amount is about 2.5 milliliters, or about half a teaspoon.
+A normal amount is at least 1.5 milliliters, or about half a teaspoon.
 If your sample is less than that, it could mean that your seminal vesicles aren’t making enough fluid or are blocked.
 You could also have a problem with your prostate.

 Chemical makeup.
 Your pH level measures the acidity in your semen.
 Normal pH is between 7.1 and 8.0.
 A low pH level means you have acidic semen.
 A high pH level means it’s alkaline.
 An abnormal pH can affect the health of your sperm and how well it moves.